olliequ/Peer-to-Peer-Chat-System/README.md

 - Peers can **#quit** to disconnect from a server.
 - Peers can **#delete** rooms if they are the owner.
 - Peers can **#ListNeighbors** to see who else is connected to the peer they're connected to.
+- Peer can **#help** to display available commands.

-## General todo
+## Remaining work:
 - Peer can **#SearchNetwork** to retrieve all rooms and who's in them from a chain of peers in a network.
-- Peer can **#help** to display available commands.
 - Allow PROPER command line input (e.g. port specification) and remove hardcodes.
 - Make sure work adheres to spec perfectly.
 - Clean stuff up.
-- REPORT.